rdsgit/entra-docs/docs/identity/saas-apps/in-case-of-crisis-mobile-tutorial.md

 	![Screenshot shows the Certificate download link.](common/certificatebase64.png "Certificate")

-6. On the **Set up In Case of Crisis - Mobile.** section, copy the appropriate URL(s) as per your requirement.
+6. On the **Set up In Case of Crisis - Mobile.** section, copy the Client Access URL as per your requirement.

 	![Screenshot shows to copy configuration appropriate URL.](common/copy-configuration-urls.png "Attributes")